core-wg/echo-request-tag/draft-ietf-core-echo-request-tag.md

 In HTTPS, this type of binding is always assured by the ordered and reliable delivery as well as mandating that the server sends responses in the same order that the requests were received.
 The same is not true for CoAP where the server (or an attacker) can return responses in any order and where there can be any number of responses to a request (see e.g. {{RFC7641}}).
 In CoAP, concurrent requests are differentiated by their Token.
 Note that the CoAP Message ID cannot be used for this purpose since those are typically different for REST request and corresponding response in case of "separate response", see Section 2.2 of {{RFC7252}}.

-CoAP {{RFC7252}} does not treat Token as a cryptographically important value and does not give stricter guidelines than that the tokens currently "in use" SHOULD (not SHALL) be unique.
-If used with a security protocol not providing bindings between requests and responses (e.g. DTLS and TLS) token reuse may result in situations where a client matches a response to the wrong request.
+CoAP {{RFC7252}} does not treat Token as a cryptographically important value and does not give stricter guidelines than that the Tokens currently "in use" SHOULD (not SHALL) be unique.
+If used with a security protocol not providing bindings between requests and responses (e.g. DTLS and TLS) Token reuse may result in situations where a client matches a response to the wrong request.
 Note that mismatches can also happen for other reasons than a malicious attacker, e.g. delayed delivery or a server sending notifications to an uninterested client.

-A straightforward mitigation is to mandate clients to not reuse tokens until the traffic keys have been replaced.
-One easy way to accomplish this is to implement the token as a counter starting at zero for each new or rekeyed secure connection.
+A straightforward mitigation is to mandate clients to not reuse Tokens until the traffic keys have been replaced.
+One easy way to accomplish this is to implement the Token as a counter starting at zero for each new or rekeyed secure connection.
 This document updates the Token processing in {{RFC7252}} to always assure a cryptographically secure binding of responses to requests for secure REST operations like "coaps".

 ## Terminology